developersCradle/git-complete/README.md

 Going back state when files were last committed
 - `git checkout -- "filename.here"`

-When moving or renaming files in encouraged to to use git mv
+When moving or renaming files in encouraged to use `git mv`
 - `git mv`

 Moving file one level down